Engineering Major—Electrical Concentration, Bachelor of Science

 - Leadership—demonstrate Christian leadership through career, church, or community opportunities; and

-- Lifelong Learning—advance intellectually through activities such as continuing education or industry certification.
+- Lifelong Learning—advance professionally through achievements such as licensure, certification, or continuing education.

 Graduates of the electrical engineering concentration will demonstrate the following outcomes: